 The voice actors of the original cartoon share stories about learning they were going to do voice work for something called “Teenage Mutant Ninja Turtles.”
 Oh, also did you know that Uncle Phil from Fresh Prince of Bel-Air did the voice for Shredder!
 What!
 He talks about the role in a later scene.
 And the guy who does the voice for Krane is freaking hilarious, I love his part in the film too.

-I really liked the section about the toys.
-Everybody knows the turtle toys, cause there is a bazillion of them.
+I really liked the section about toys.
+Everybody knows the turtle toys, ’cause there are a bazillion of them.
 A lot of them weren’t around forever or even really had much to do with anything anywhere!
 I’d argue the vinyl toy scene we’ve got going on today, which I am a partaker of, has its origins in some of these turtle toys.

 I mean it’s a hunk of plastic that looks like mutant rotting garbage people in radical colors.
 SIGN ME UP!
 I really do love these toys.
 I have to restrain myself from getting any, but there are turtle artifacts scattered around my office and I need more!